NumyAddon/FramexmlAnnotations/README.md

 Status: beta

-The logic to pull annotations can be find in the [master branch](https://github.com/NumyAddon/FramexmlAnnotations/tree/master).
+The logic to pull annotations can be found in the [master branch](https://github.com/NumyAddon/FramexmlAnnotations/tree/master).

 This repository is configured to automatically pull the latest version of [Gethe/wow-ui-source](https://github.com/Gethe/wow-ui-source/), and generate annotations from _all_ files.
 Currently, the annotations are generated for the following branches: